RIDE TO THE ANDAMAN - FROM CHIANG MAI TO PHUKET

 Day 4 / U-Thaitani to Kanchanaburi

-After checking in at the hotel, we’ll take a peaceful evening walk to the Bridge over the River Kwai, a perfect time for photos in the soft light of dusk.
+After checking in at the hotel, we’ll take a relaxed evening walk to visit the Bridge over the River Kwai, a peaceful time of day with fewer crowds—perfect for taking photos and enjoying the view.

 Train crossing the historic Death Railway bridge over the River Kwai in Kanchanaburi, Thailand